Robert Wickens: Formula BMW

 In 2005, when he was sixteen years old, Wickens started his formula racing career.
 Thanks to Junior Scholarship from BMW, he participated in Formula BMW USA for Team Apex Racing USA.
 He scored five podiums including two wins, which brought him third place and best rookie's title.
 Also he competed in Formula BMW World Final, where he finished sixth.

-He remained in the series in 2006 for the same team, but after few races switched to the EuroInternational, because he became a Red Bull Junior Team driver.
+Wickens remained in the series in 2006 for the same team, but after few races switched to the EuroInternational, because he became a Red Bull Junior Team driver.
 The Canadian amassed three wins, seven podiums and won the championship.
 Besides repeat appearance in Formula BMW World Final, Wickens was guest driver at the Nürburgring Formula BMW ADAC round, which was a support race for the Formula One European Grand Prix.
 After three months he again appeared at Nürburg to competing in the Eurocup Formula Renault 2.0 for Motopark Academy.

 Champ Car Atlantic

 Wickens driving for the Red Bull Junior Team at Houston during the 2007 Champ Car Atlantic season.

-In 2007 Wickens moved to the Champ Car Atlantic for Red Bull/Team Forsythe.
+In 2007, Wickens moved to the Champ Car Atlantic for Red Bull/Team Forsythe.
 He took one win and another three podiums and was third in season standings, yielding Raphael Matos and Franck Perera.